Skip to content

 Plugin tarballs (single package or --bundle-mode multi-package) are persisted in plugin_artifacts (Postgres bytea).
 A freshly spun replica recovers every runtime-installed plugin from this table at boot - no re-fetch from the original source is needed for replicas to come up.

-For plugin authors: see Plugin Distribution & Packing for the developer-facing guide on packing, bundles, npm/GitHub/tarball distribution, and the bunx @checkstack/scripts plugin-pack CLI.
+For plugin authors: see Plugin Distribution & Packing for the developer-facing guide on packing, bundles, npm/GitHub/tarball distribution, and the bunx @checkstack/scripts@latest plugin-pack CLI.

 Plugins register themselves with the core application through well-defined interfaces: